awsdocs/aws-cdk-guide/doc_source/work-with-cdk-python.md

         # ...
 ```

-Future releases of the AWS CDK may coincidentally add a new property with a name you used for your own property\.
+A future release of the AWS CDK could coincidentally add a new property with a name you used for your own property\.
 This won't cause any technical issues for users of your construct or method \(since your property isn't passed "up the chain," the parent class or overridden method will simply use a default value\) but it may cause confusion\.
 You can avoid this potential problem by naming your properties so they clearly belong to your construct\.
 If there are many new properties, bundle them into an appropriately\-named class and pass it as a single keyword argument\.

 ### Missing values<a name="python-missing-values"></a>